Policy

 The worker is responsible for reporting any material change in circumstances that occurs prior to 72 months.
 When there is a material change in circumstances prior to 72 months and it was not reported on time, the WSIB may review and adjust the LOE benefit retroactive to the date of the change.

 When the WSIB reviews the LOE benefit after 72 months (in cases where the final review has not taken place by the 72nd month or there is a significant deterioration after 72 months), the worker is responsible for reporting any material change in circumstances.
 When there is a material change in circumstances, whether reported on time or not, the WSIB may review and adjust the payments for any time during the review period.
-Multiple reviews may be conducted during the review period, if warranted, see 22-01-02, Material Change in Circumstances - Worker.
+Multiple reviews may be conducted during the review period, if warranted, refer to 22-01-02, Material Change in Circumstances - Worker.

 Annual indexing